 All brands which wants to enter the Chinese market need to create a Brand Culture.
 In a market increasingly competitive and huge, brands must be able to stand out but also attract Chinese consumers and develop a relationship of trust with them.
 If you want to have an efficient communication campaign, engaging Key Opinion Leaders (KOLs) and create a good story are a must for your brand.
 Major brands have done it successfully.
 You don’t need to use several KOLs, but be smart about it and choose the KOL which correspond to your brand.
 It’s even more efficient in China, in fact when a product or service is promoted by someone they know and trust is much more effective than promotion via traditional channels.
 You can take the example of a successful Chinese Marketing story :

 In the past 2 years, this marketing campaign could be one of the most successful with 200 tons of oranges sold in the first month online.
-Because of this phenomenal campaign, Chinese marketers now need to re-think how to come up with a marketing strategy to achieve a successful online campaign and attract more customers.
+Because of this phenomenal campaign, Chinese marketers now need to re-think how to come up with a Chinese social media strategy to achieve a successful online campaign and attract more customers.
 Chu arrived on the market with a good story but instead of telling it directly, he used several famous KOL’s which included the writer Han Han, the national volleyball player Zhang Rui Rui and the film director Huang Hai.
 These 3 were this products campaign’s big opinion leaders.
 They told their fan’s that ‘Chu orange’ is good and made the campaign more interesting with popular online phrases.
 They’re fans interact with them, discuss and share the story of “Chu’s oranges”.

 Create a personal brand with a good story promoted by good KOL’s will lead you toward success.